poonchuanan/tp/docs/DeveloperGuide.md

 ### Target user profile

 {Describe the target user profile}
-Tech savvy university students that have knowledge on the exercise and calories or know where to get the information before inputting it in the application.
+>Tech savvy university students that have knowledge on the exercise and calories or know where to get the information before inputting it in the application.

 ### Value proposition

 {Describe the value proposition: what problem does it solve?}
-traKCAL is able to help the user calculate daily surplus or deficit, saving the time.
+>traKCAL is able to help the user calculate daily surplus or deficit, saving time.

 ## User Stories